TakamichiOsumi/B-Plus-Tree/README.md

 ## Notes

+This is written to understand the basic flow of B+ Tree algorithms.

 The difference from the normal B+ Tree is that nodes at the same depth are connected as doubly linked list.